Graduate Student Resources

 • For virtual defenses, please include the link for the Microsoft Teams meeting for the defense.

-This form should be signed by the full supervisory committee and the student's department chair.
-The following should also be submitted with the form:
+This form should be signed by the full supervisory committee and the student's Department Chair.
+The following should also be submitted with the request:

-• The Dissertation Final Defense Guidelines Questionnaire completed by the student.
+• The Dissertation Final Defense Guidelines Questionnaire (linked above), completed by the student while preparing for the defense.

-• A copy of the Final Dissertation with the correct title page from the list above.
+• A copy of the final dissertation manuscript with the correct title page for their chosen program.

-• The ETD Certificate of Approval, filled out but not signed
+• The ETD Certificate of Approval form, filled out but not signed

-Request for Final Dissertation Defense should be routed through the department Academic Program Specialist for necessary signatures.
-The Academic Program Specialist will route the signed request for final dissertation defense and all required documentation to the Graduate Support Office Team.
-Completed requests for final dissertation defense should be submitted with all signatures mentioned above to the Graduate Support office two (2) full weeks prior to the defense date for the Associate Dean of Academic Affairs' approval.
-Once approved by the Associate Dean for Academic Affairs, the formal announcement will be sent out via email to the college and posted to the website and Canvas group.
+Requests for Final Dissertation Defense should be routed through the department Academic Program Specialist for necessary signatures.
+The Academic Program Specialist will send the signed Request for Final Defense and all required documentation to the Graduate Support Office for review.
+Completed requests for final defense should be submitted with all signatures mentioned above to the Graduate Support Office at least ten (10) calendar days prior to the defense date for the COEDU Associate Dean's approval.
+Once approved by the COEDU Associate Dean, the formal announcement will be sent out via email to College faculty, and posted to the website and student Canvas group.

-Once the student has successfully completed their Final Dissertation Defense, They will need to submit the following paper work to the College of Education Graduate Support Office (EDU 320):
+Once the student has successfully completed their Final Dissertation Defense, they will need to submit the following paperwork to the Graduate Support Office:

-• Certificate of Completion of Survey of Earned Doctorates
+• Certificate of Completion of the Survey of Earned Doctorates